macbellingrath/macbellingrath.github.io/_posts/2015-08-28-Generic-Types.md

 {% endhighlight %}

-In the method body, you can use the generic type parameter similarly to a local variable.
+In the method body, you can use the generic type parameter in the place where you might normally use a local variable name.
-It is common to see these type parameters as <T>.
-The capitalization will help you remember that these are types and not values.